ml6team/fondant/components/write_to_file/README.md

 <a id="write_to_file#description"></a>
 ## Description
-A Fondant component to write a dataset to file on your local machine or to a cloud storage bucket.
+A Fondant component to write a dataset to file on a local machine or to a cloud storage bucket.
 The dataset can be written as csv or parquet.

 <a id="write_to_file#inputs_outputs"></a>
 ## Inputs / outputs